anshu049/CI_CD_Pipeline_using_jenkins_ansible_and_docker_to_deploy_webapp_on_tomcat_container/README.md

 install three plugin Github, Maven-Integration and publish-over-ssh

-then create a jenkins-job as maven-project and give github-repo-link and clean install inside goals and options in build section it will create a war file
+then create a jenkins-job as maven-project and give github-repo-link and select poll-scm inside build triggers so that it should automatically update code changes made on github and clean install inside goals and options in build section it will create a war file

 then integrate docker and ansible with jenkins by creating user on docker and ansible respectively using PasswordAuthentication and then also integrate docker with ansible using Private-Key